 Fritz-Pak Corporation manufactures and sells concrete admixtures that make better concrete, and make construction practices easier and safer.
 The ultimate goal is to have buildings and structures that are a better value for society.
-It also teaches and educates construction professionals about better construction practices and the correct use of admixtures, and supplies the construction industry with advanced concrete admixtures in easy-to-use presentations.
+The company also teaches and educates construction professionals about better construction practices and the correct use of admixtures and supplies the construction industry with advanced concrete admixtures in easy-to-use presentations.

-When Gabriel’s family came up with the idea of pursuing sales in global markets, they sought out private financing—but when a typical export sale is only $10 or $12,000, a local bank isn’t always interested in financing.
+When Gabriel’s family came up with the idea of pursuing sales in global markets, they sought out private financing—but when a typical export sale is only $10,000 or $12,000, a local bank isn’t always interested in financing.
 Even though the company had been exporting for over a decade, it needed assistance to expand sales into new markets.

 EXIM approved an export credit insurance policy which helped Fritz-Pak expand its sales to Russia, Taiwan, China, and South Africa.
 With EXIM’s insurance, the Ojedas were able to offer their foreign buyers open account credit terms while protecting against the risk of not being paid.
 These terms are welcomed by foreign buyers as they prefer not to pay cash-in-advance which adversely affects their cash flow.

 Thanks to EXIM, exports now account for about 35 percent of the company's total sales.
 This export growth allowed Gabriel to rehire those three laid-oﬀ employees.
 Of interest, Fritz-Pak proudly displays "Made in the USA" on every box it delivers.
 The company has expanded into India, Russia, Taiwan, China, and South Africa and foresees increasing its production and office staff to accommodate the additional sales going forward.